 Jim Montgomery has been involved with electroacoustic music since 1970 when he came to the University of Toronto as a graduate student, where he studied composition with Gustav Ciamaga and John Weinzweig.
-He is a founding member of the Canadian Electronic Ensemble (CEE), the world’s longest lived electroacoustic group.
+He is a founding member of the Canadian Electronic Ensemble (CEE), the world’s longest-lived electroacoustic group.
 He has composed many works combining acoustic and electroacoustic instruments and has developed several new procedures for collective composition and structured improvisation.
-The culmination of this series so far was Megajam (1992), which used twenty live-electronic performers.
+The culmination of this series so far was Megajam (1992), which involved twenty live-electronic performers.
 In his parallel career as an arts administrator, Jim Montgomery served as Managing Director of the Canadian Electronic Ensemble from 1976-83 and Administrative Director of New Music Concerts from 1984-87.
 From 1987-2005, he was Artistic Director of the Music Gallery.
 He is a past president of the Canadian League of Composers and has served as a lecturer in the Faculty of Education of the University of Toronto (Electronic Media).

-bio@CP-1291generated by litk 0.600 on Tuesday, January 11, 2011.
+bio@CP-1291generated by litk 0.600 on Thursday, September 22, 2022.
 Development: DIM.